Primary Care Providers

 Sufficient availability of primary care physicians increases the likelihood of regular medical care and is correlated with improved health outcomes.
 Communities that lack primary care providers typically have community members who delay necessary care when sick, which can lead to conditions becoming severe and complicated.
 In addition, limited access may also force some residents to access medical care through emergency departments, which are poorly equipped to serve the long-term needs of patients.

-Primary care providers per 100k in Clark County in 2016
+Primary Care Providers per 100k in Clark County in 2017

-Primary care providers per 100k in Nevada in 2016
+Primary Care Providers per 100k in Nevada in 2017

 Southern Nevada's primary care provider rate remains stagnant, well below U.S. level

 Rates statewide aren't much better.
-At 57 primary care physicians per 100,000 as of 2015, Nevada sits near the bottom in state rankings.
-Nationally, the primary care provider rate was 76, nearly 30 percent higher than in Southern Nevada, according to the latest data.
+At 57 primary care physicians per 100,000, Nevada sits near the bottom in state rankings, above only Mississippi.
+Nationally, the primary care provider rate was 75, more than 30 percent higher than Southern Nevada, according to the latest data.